JbytheC/JbytheC/RewardsDiscussion.md

 <br>

 **Directional Guidance:**
 This may be asked any number of ways and is likely to be a common type of question given our approach where rewards outcomes are not aligned to pre-determined definitions or categories.
-* "Reiterate that we deliver higher rewards for higher impact”<br>

-**Potential Talking Points:**
-Ensure your Hubber has a shared understanding of their level of impact for the past fiscal year.
+* Ensure your Hubber has a shared understanding of their level of impact for the past fiscal year.
+* Reiterate that we deliver higher rewards for higher impact<br>

-* “Briefly highlight how they delivered impact against their priorities.
+* Briefly highlight how they delivered impact against their priorities.
 Did they deliver on some or all?
-Are there areas where they could have had greater impact?”<br>
+Are there areas where they could have had greater impact?<br>
-* “Share examples of how they delivered impact against the 3 circles.
-In addition to individual contributions, how did they leverage the work of other and contribute to others success?”<br>
+* Share examples of how they delivered impact against the 3 circles.
+In addition to individual contributions, how did they leverage the work of other and contribute to others success?<br>
-* “Reference themes from feedback from peers.”<br>
+* Reference themes from feedback from peers.<br>
-  * “Share examples of what higher impact looked like in the organization leveraging impact benchmarks from Impact Discussions.”<br>
+* Share examples of what higher impact looked like in the organization leveraging impact benchmarks from Impact Discussions.<br>
-  * “Reiterate that we operate within a high performing organization and have high expectations for every Hubber.”<br>
+* Reiterate that we operate within a high performing organization and have high expectations for every Hubber.<br>
-  * “Reference the Hubber's compensation over time and focus the discussion on increasing impact as the way to earn even greater rewards.”<br>
+* Reference the Hubber's compensation over time and focus the discussion on increasing impact as the way to earn even greater rewards.<br>

 </details>